Bucheron

 Bûcheron (sometimes Boucheron, Bucherone, Boucherond, or Bucherondin) is a goat's milk cheese native to the Loire Valley in France.
 Semi-aged, ripening for 5 to 10 weeks, Bucheron is produced as short logs that weigh 3 to 4 lbs that are sliced and sold as small rounds in food stores.

-Bûcheron has an ivory-colored pâte surrounded by a bloomy white rind.
+Bûcheron has an ivory-colored centre surrounded by a bloomy white rind.
 Soft, but semi-firm in texture, this cheese when young has a mild taste and it has a harder texture.
 As it ages, is gets a softer texture and a sharper, more intense taste.
 It is a good cheese for salads or for snacking with hearty grained breads, crackers, grapes and fresh figs.

+The French word bûcheron means "woodcutter" or "lumberjack".